JoyceJiang73/Learning-Curves/README.md

 The `Notebook` folder contains Jupyter notebooks for Gesture and NLP Pairwise Classification simulations.

-The `Simulation` folder contains Python scripts for executing 25 repetitions for each simulation.
+The `RNN Simulation` folder contains Python scripts for executing 25 repetitions for each simulation.

+The `Visualization and Analysis` folder contains R scripts for visualizing the multi-dimensional learning curves and demonstrates how to use the four measures (**start**, **max**, **tmax**, and **end-start**) to further visualize and conduct statistical inference on the constructed learning curves.